Skip to content

 Whether natural or artificial, aventurine comes in many shapes and colors.

-For stone, there are three main families: green, which are the most common, brown, orange, red and finally, blue.
-Their colors change depending on the minerals they contain.
+Stones are divided into three main categories: green, which is the most common; brown, orange, red; and finally, blue.
+Their colors vary depending on the minerals they contain.

 For aventurine glass, there are several creation processes specific to each brand or manufacturer.
-One of the most widespread techniques would consist of putting hematite or mica in a molten glass paste.
+One of the most common techniques involves adding hematite or mica to a molten glass paste.
 The colors can then vary even more.

 Each color offers a palette to create pieces of exceptional beauty, where the play of light highlights their complexities as well as their depths.